 Steele Montessori Academy is committed to meeting the social, emotional, and intellectual needs of every student.
 The Montessori Program is inherently individualized and based on ongoing observation, consultation, and differentiation of instruction.
 To support this key element of our program, we employ a team approach to isolating difficulties early and take concerted steps to resolve those difficulties before they become significant obstacles to learning.
 Steele Montessori uses an Inclusion Model for all students who qualify for special education services to the maximum extent possible.
 We emphasize keeping students in the Least Restrictive Environment in accordance with the student's IEP which is held annually.
-We do not offer any self-contained units and do provide services such as speech therapy, occupational therapy, counseling, and academic support.
-For more information on our special education services please contact Natasha Dennis at ndennis1@saisd.net.
+If the needs of a student are more restrictive, please know that we do not offer any self-contained units.
+We do provide services such as speech therapy, occupational therapy, counseling, and academic support.
+For more information on our special education services please contact Brayden Boren at bboren1@saisd.net.